entropic-dev/boltzmann/HACKING.md

   variables (`_a`, `_b`, etc) that _will collide_ when the file is concatenated.
 - We provide one custom template tag, `tsdoc`, which pulls reference documentation from `docs/content/reference/*.md` by section.
     - Double check your changes by scaffolding a test project.
 Check type completion in the project and make sure reference docs appear in the editor on hover, where appropriate.
+- Exports **must come before** local imports.
+Function hoisting makes this unobtrusive generally, but in some cases (like classes and values) this means we have to break our initial import block in two.
+See `templates/boltzmann/data/context.ts` for an example.

+Each file in `templates/boltzmann` must:

+- Pass tests running as TypeScript,
+- Pass tests when transpiled using `bin/buildjs.sh`,
+- and to pass integration tests when concatenated into a complete project.

 See `src/dirspec.ron` for how the scaffolding is laid out.